kerijsn/airspace-hugo/exampleSite/content/english/_index.md

 service:
   enable: true
   service_item:
+  - icon: Condition
+    name: Condition
+    content: Details matter!
+If it’s missing a button, has a tiny tear or the zipper’s broken, we can’t take it.
+It pays to make sure your items are in great shape.
   - icon: Current
     name: Current
     content: Just like you, our customers want on-trend, in-style items.
 So bring